-Argentina creates an ID for nonbinary people
+Argentina creates an ID for nonbinary people | CNN

-(CNN) — Argentina's President Alberto Fernandez announced a new National Identity Document (DNI) for nonbinary people on Wednesday.
+Argentina’s President Alberto Fernandez announced a new National Identity Document (DNI) for nonbinary people on Wednesday.

 The DNI’s goal is to guarantee the right to gender identity fo people who don’t recognize themselves as either female or male, he said.